 How much does it cost?

-• Once the game reaches it's Full release, it will increase in price one more time.
-The earlier you get it, the less you pay!"
+Once the game reaches it's Full release, it will increase in price one more time."

 I love this idea.
 How can I help out?

 Beyond that, the biggest motivator for us is an interested (and interesting) community.
-So join the forums, contribute to the wiki and if you own a blog or frequent a forum which might be interested, spread the word." 🙂
+So join the forums, discuss the game on facebook and twitter, and if you own a blog or frequent a forum which might be interested, spread the word." 🙂